ExpressionEngine/ExpressionEngine-User-Guide/source/cp/design/template/edit.rst

 .. note::

-  If you are running PHP-FPM / FastCGI, you may need to add this to your ``.htaccess`` so the server makes the necessary environment variables available to PHP
+  If you are running PHP-FPM / FastCGI, you will probably need to add this to your ``.htaccess`` so the server makes the necessary environment variables available to PHP & ExpressionEngine.

   .. code-block:: apache